 Have you been searching for the best lightweight walking shoes for travel?
 During our 20 years of travel, we’ve tested and rejected dozens of pairs of shoes.
-In this guide, we share our best tips for choosing travel shoes and reveal the shoes we recommend for you.
+Read on to get our best tips for choosing find our favourite travel shoes.

 Shoes are the minimalist packer’s worst enemy!
 Trying to pack all the shoes you need can turn your lightweight suitcase into an overstuffed nightmare.